aghazari/ml-notebooks/README.md

 # ml-notebooks
-A collection of ML notebooks for various ML projects
+A collection of Machine Learning notebooks for various ML projects Each notebook are listed and described below: